NVIDIA/NVFlare/docs/programming_guide/fl_clients/3rd_party_integration.rst

 Step One - Provision
 --------------------

-The FL client will behave like both client and server for connecting from the perspective of the trainer.
+The FL client site will behave like both client and server for connecting from the perspective of the trainer.
 This requires the client site to have two sets of TLS credentials.
 Make sure to specify the "listening_host" for the client in the project.yml when provisioning the project: